onurozer/simplematters.co/src/_posts/Setting Realistic Goals Using the Marketing Funnel.md

 ## Getting the numbers

 Now that you know what your steps are, it's time to measure them.
-Start at the top: how many potential customers are there <%= link_to "in your target audience", "\_posts/2021-02-10-choosing-target-audience.md"%>?
+Start at the top: how many potential customers are there in your [[Choose Your Audience|target audience]]?
 How many of them are familiar with your brand?
 How many are actively considering it?
 How many have indicated an interest in making a purchase?
 How many have completed a purchase online or offline?
 Get the data for each step.

 Then, elaborate on what each step means and how to measure that.
 For example, awareness could be measured by a survey: how many people mention your brand when asked about bicycle brands they remember?
 Consideration might mean having visited your website at least 3 times in the past 30 days.
 Decide what makes sense for your business.